Oklahoma City bus accident lawyer representing injured passengers against transit companies

 How long do I have to file a bus accident lawsuit in Oklahoma?

-Under 12 O.S. § 95, you have two years from the date of the bus accident to file a personal injury lawsuit in Oklahoma.
+You have two years from the date of the bus accident to file a personal injury lawsuit in Oklahoma under 12 O.S. § 95.
 If you miss this deadline, the court will almost certainly dismiss your case and you lose the right to recover compensation.
-There are limited exceptions: if the injured person is a minor, the two-year clock does not start until they turn 18.
-If a government entity operated the bus, 51 O.S. § 156 requires you to file a written notice of claim within one year.
-Contact a bus accident lawyer as soon as possible to protect your rights.
+There are limited exceptions: if the injured person is a minor, the two-year clock does not start until they turn 18 for private defendants.
+If a government entity operated the bus, 51 O.S. § 156 requires you to file a written notice of claim within one year of the date of injury.
+Read our overview of the two-year filing deadline under 12 O.S. § 95 and how it interacts with GTCA notice.

 Can I still recover compensation if I was partially at fault?